 It should be noted that The City has not had any specific policies around setting the price of off-street parking, but generally adheres to Council's User Fee Policy.
 The price of off-street parking is largely determined by the demand of the users and private operators (understanding that supply influences prices).
-Of the total off-street parking supply, the Calgary Parking Authority, on behalf of The City, manages only 13 per cent of the supply, and prices parking at about 80 per cent of the private operations.
+Of the total off-street parking supply, The City, manages only 13 per cent of the supply, and prices parking at about 80 per cent of comparable private operations.
 The remainder is managed and priced by private operators and building owners/ managers.
 The price of off-street parking should continue to be determined by the free market and the private parking operators.
 Until such time as further policy is developed, this should continue to be the case.

-6.1.5 DOWNTOWN LONG-STAY PARKING POLICIES
+5.1.5 DOWNTOWN LONG-STAY PARKING POLICIES